 • Empowering women,

-• Reducing its overall carbon footprint, and,
+• Reducing overall carbon footprint, and,

 • Providing healthier food options at affordable prices.